Nikesh559/Rental-Ride/README.md

 DELETE | booking/{bookingId} | Delete booking | USER
 GET	| /logs/cars/{carId}	| Get Car history	 | ADMIN
 GET	| /logs/customer/{customer}	| Get Customer booking history	| ADMIN

-### API Gateway

-### Discovery Server

-Service Discovery allows automatic detection of the network locations for all registered services.
-These service might have dynamically assigned addresses.
-In this project, <b>Netflix Eureka</b> is used.
-It uses client-service discovery pattern, where clients fetch the registry from discovery server for determining the location available services and load balancing between them.

-Eureka Dashboard provides information of running services and no. of instance: `http://localhost:8761`